12-Step Recovery Model

 That Lasts A Lifetime

-As a male-only drug and alcohol rehab center in Mississippi, we treat men from all walks of life who are all facing their own unique struggles with addiction.
+As exclusive women-only and men-only drug and alcohol rehab centers in Mississippi, we treat people from all walks of life who are all facing their own unique struggles with addiction.
 While some clients are experiencing rehab for the first time, others may be trying a new approach to treatment after relapsing elsewhere.

 Regardless of a client’s experience with addiction recovery, everyone belongs here, and everyone is committed to helping and supporting each other.
 Our clients may walk into treatment with a group of strangers, but our 12-Step recovery approach ensures they walk out knowing they have formed strong bonds with those they can rely on for the rest of their life.
 That’s the Extra Mile Recovery way.